 Storengy intends to be at the forefront of the hydrogen revolution.
-We are looking at the following initiatives.

 Power to gas energy storage is key to decarbonise European energy systems.
 We firmly believe hydrogen is a promising solution and a project like Centurion will allow us to identify the conditions under which such a project could be developed in the future.

 We support the UK government’s hydrogen and net-zero strategies and are working with industry groups and the Department for Energy Security and Net Zero to find the right solution to accelerate the creation of Hydrogen storage in the UK.

 At our Stublach site we already store around 4,400 GWh of energy in the form of natural gas.
 This is 1000 times more energy than all the electricity battery capacity in the country.
 We believe the Stublach facility will be needed for the foreseeable future to support the use on Natural Gas and Biomethane across GB.